colonelpanichacks/mesh-detect/README.md

 ## Troubleshooting

 - If your esp32 is not being detected or giving any errors, hold the boot button and plug in the device.
-- Make sure you are using a c3 esp32 module.
+- Make sure you are using the appropriate esp32 module outlined in each firmware documentation.

 Credit: Firmware for RID and flasher based on work by cemaxecuter aka alphafox02.
 Modded with help of Colonel Panic.